Debt consolidation can lower your monthly payments, but can it also lower your credit score?

 - Fewer payments to keep track of: Dealing with multiple lenders and tracking multiple monthly payments makes it much more likely that one will slip through the cracks, delaying your repayment and damaging your credit score.

-- A more flexible payment schedule: Debt consolidation can help you avoid early payoff charges and even pause your interest accrual, allowing you to pay down your debts aggressively.
+- A more flexible payment schedule: Debt consolidation with the right type of credit account can pause your interest accrual, allowing you to pay down your debts aggressively.

 How Can You Consolidate Your Debt?